StefanJohnsen/WavefrontMTL/README.md

 refl -type sphere -mm 0 1 clouds.mpc
 ```

-Let's parse this file and utilize the trace functionality to showcase the data that has been collected by Wavefront MTL.
+Let's parse this file and utilize the trace functionality to showcase the data that has been collected by WavefrontMTL.

 ```cpp
 #include "WavefrontMTL.h"